Rules, Information, and Specifications

-- Post positions will be drawn at the Pajama Party Thursday, September 14, 2017.
-One team member MUST be present at the Pajama Party in order to race on Sunday.
+- Post positions will be drawn at the Pajama Party on Thursday, September 13, 2018

 - Format is double elimination for all teams.
 The top two teams will race for the championship trophy: The Fastest Bed in Town.

-The winners and runner up will be given the opportunity to show their beds in the 2018 Greater New Haven St. Patrick’s Day Parade.
+The winners and runner up will be given the opportunity to show their beds in the 2019 New Haven St. Patrick’s Day Parade.

 - All heats will be run over a course of 50 yards on Church Street between Chapel and Elm Streets.
 Runners must keep their bed in the assigned lane and not interfere with competing bed.
 Decision of the judges will determine disqualification for interference.
 Two false starts will disqualify a team from the race.

 - Each bed is to be raced by four (4) people.
 No more, no less.
 Runners must stay in direct contact with their bed at all times the bed is in motion.
 Runners are responsible for stopping their beds and returning them to the pit area.
-Beds may not be pulled with ropes, chains, etc. Runners may be changed for successive heats, but can not be changed during the heat.
+Beds mat not be pulled with ropes, chains, etc...
+Runners may be changed for successive heats, but cannot be changed during the heat.
 Random checks of rosters may be conducted at the starting line.